Skip to main content

 PEER REVIEW

-The peer review process involves the following steps: (1) manuscripts are initially examined by the editorial team; (2) if selected, they are sent by the secretariat of The Theological Review to two expert independent reviewers for review; (3) the reviewers examine the manuscripts and submit their report to the secretariat of The Theological Review ; (4) the secretariat, based on the reviewers’ report, makes one of the following decisions: (a) to accept the manuscript for publishing, with or without editorial revision; (b) to invite the author to consistently revise his/her work; (c) to reject the manuscript, but indicate that further revision might justify a resubmission; (5) in case a manuscript receives a positive and a negative report, the secretariat may return it to the reviewers for further advice or ask a third reviewer to analyse the manuscript so that a final decision could be met.
+The peer review process involves the following steps: (1) the editorial team initially examines manuscripts; (2) if selected, they are sent to two expert independent reviewers; (3) the reviewers examine the manuscripts and submit their report to the assistant editor in charge; (4) the editorial team, based on the reviewers’ reports, makes one of the following decisions: (a) accept the manuscript for publishing, with or without editorial revision; (b) invite the author to revise their work consistently; (c) reject the manuscript, but indicate that further revision might justify a resubmission; (5) in case a manuscript receives a positive and a negative report, the secretariat may ask a third reviewer to analyse the manuscript so that a final decision can be met.

-The Theological Review ensures a “blind peer review” i.e. the reviewers receive the manuscript with the author’s name erased.
-Also The Theological Review does not release reviewers’ identities to authors or to other reviewers, except when reviewers specifically ask to be identified.
-Reviewers are also asked whether there is any conflict of interest between them and the author/authors of the manuscript to be reviewed or the theme of the manuscript.
+Revista Teologică ensures a “blind peer review,” i.e., the reviewers receive the manuscript with the author’s name erased.
+Also, the editorial team does not release reviewers’ identities to authors or other reviewers, except when reviewers specifically ask to be identified.
+Reviewers are also asked to declare any potential conflicts of interest and email the editorial team.

-The Theological Review ca is committed to rapid editorial decisions and publication.
-A reviewer is asked to submit his/her report in a period of maximum 6 weeks.
+Revista Teologică is committed to rapid editorial decisions and publication.
+A reviewer is asked to submit their report within 6 weeks.

-• Is the manuscript clearly written?
-If not, how could it be made more clear or accessible to specialists or non-specialists?
+• Is the manuscript clear and presented in a well-structured manner?
+If not, how could it be made clearer or accessible to specialists or non-specialists?

 • Is the research relevant for the specialists of the respective discipline?
 Would readers outside the discipline benefit from this work?

-• Did the author/authors provide sufficient methodological details regarding purpose and hypothesis of their research?
+• Did the author/authors provide sufficient methodological details regarding the purpose and hypothesis of their research?

 Additional confidential comments to the Chief Editor are welcome.
-In case that a reviewer finds that a manuscript needs editorial revision or is unacceptable, he/she needs to provide detailed proposals for improvement, or the reasons why a manuscript cannot be accepted for publication in its present form.
+In case that a reviewer finds that a manuscript needs editorial revision or is unacceptable, they must provide detailed proposals for improvement or other arguments why the manuscript cannot be accepted for publication in its present form.

 Revista Teologica 2019.
 Toate drepturile rezervate !